Showing posts sorted by relevance for query Embellish. Sort by date Show all posts

 Like many companies, Mercedes-Benz used wheel covers as a class identifier.
 When the W111 saloons (1959-1968) were released in 1959, the entry-level 220 was fitted with just hubcaps while the up market twin-carburetor 220 S and the fuel-injected 220 SE had rimbellishers (made by the factory, not Ace).
 Within a few years, the use of rimbellishers was expanded but by the mid-1960s, the elegant 8-slot units mostly had been replaced with a less-pleasing solid metal pressing (albeit one which provided a gap for brake cooling).
 That didn’t last and phased-in between 1967-1968, the company switched from the hubcap / rimbellisher combination to a one-piece wheel cover which included the emulation of a 12-slot rimbellisher.
 There were no objections to the adoption of one-piece construction but few found the new design as attractive as the earlier 8-slot.

-MG publicity photograph (left) showing MGA and Magnettes, the former fitted with the Ace Rimbellishers which were a factory option.
-The MGA (right) uses a third-party rimbellisher which was physically bigger and overlapped the edge of the rim to a greater degree.
-The factory versions are preferred by most because they better suit the MGA's delicate lines.
+MG publicity photograph (left) showing MGA and Magnettes, the former fitted with the Cornercroft's Ace Rimbellishers which were a factory option.
+The MGA (right) uses a different third-party rimbellisher which was physically bigger and overlapped the edge of the rim to a greater degree.
+The factory-option is preferred by most because it better suits the MGA's delicate lines.

 1966 Jaguar Mark X with factory rimbellishers.